richardli/SAE4LMIC/prep/README.md

 ```

 To update only a subset of countries or indicators, you need to edit the loops inside the last two scripts.

+After running these scripts, all DHS survey information and binary indicator files will be produced and stored in the corresponding directories.